newtonmunene99/mpesa-api/README.md

 -   [ ] Reduce functions
 -   [ ] Validators for inputs

+## Build

+If you Wish to build

+1. Clone this repo
+2. CD into repo
+3.  run `npm install` to install dependencies
+4.  run `npm run build` to build
+5.  run `npm run start` to run package
+6.  `npm run dev` has some issues with nodemon and babel, please refrain for now.
+Or fix it if you can.

 ## Contributing

 1. Create your feature branch: `git checkout -b my-new-feature`
 2. Commit your changes: `git commit -m 'Add some feature'`
 3. Push to the branch: `git push origin my-new-feature`
 4. Submit a pull request.

+## Disclaimer

+**Please note that the certificate included is not for production use and should not be used for whatever reason other than testing.
+Obtain your own from Safaricom.
+I would also like to point out that it does not belong to me or to my organization and I am not liable for any actions taken using it.**

 ## Credits